-- 1. Attempt to identify substance from labels, data sheets, or other personnel onscene, but DO NOT delay treatment or transport during this process. - 2.
-Request additional resources, as needed (ERG, Haz Mat Team, etc.). - Contact Medical Command with the nature of the substance.
+- 1. Attempt to identify substance from labels, data sheets, or other personnel onscene, but do not delay treatment or transport during this process. - 2.
+Request additional resources as needed.
+(ERG, Haz Mat Team, etc.) - 3.
+Contact Medical Command with the nature of the substance.
 Medical Command shall notify WV Poison Control for further information as required.

 - 4. Avoid self-contamination by using protective clothing and gloves. - 5.
 Decontaminate grossly by removal of excess chemical. - 6.
 Common chemicals that cause burns: - a.
 Phenol is a gelatinous caustic used as an industrial cleaner.
 It is difficult to remove because it is insoluble in water.
 Use alcohol, which may be found in areas where Phenol is regularly used, to dissolve the product.
 Follow removal with irrigation using large volumes of cool water. - b.
 Dry Lime is a strong corrosive that reacts with water.
 It produces heat and subsequent chemical and thermal injuries.
 Brush dry lime off the patient gently, but as completely as possible.
 Then rinse the contaminated area with large volumes of cool to cold water. - c.
 Sodium is an unstable metal that reacts destructively with many substances, including human tissue and water.
-Decontaminate the patient quickly with gentle brushing. - d.
+Decontaminate the patient quickly with gentle brushing.
+Then, cover the wound with oil used to store the substance. - d.
 Riot Control Agents (Mace, Pepper Spray, etc.) cause intense irritation of the eyes, mucous membranes, and respiratory tract.
-Treatment is supportive and most patients recover in 10 - 20 minutes of exposure to fresh air.
+Treatment is supportive and most patients recover in 10 20 minutes of exposure to fresh air.
 If necessary, irrigate the patient's eyes with Normal Saline if you suspect the agent remains in the eyes. - e.
 Hydrofluoric Acid is a common corrosive that reacts with water.
 It produces heat and subsequent chemical and thermal injuries resulting in extreme pain to the affected areas.
 Cover the wound and avoid contact with water.